What is Statement of Purpose?

 What is a good SoP format?
 What should I write in an SoP?

-- Students often start off with a quote that has inspired them the most.
+Students often start off with a quote that has inspired them the most.
 This is not always recommended as the MS Admission Committee knows that you're certainly not inspired by it.
+So, its always necessary to follow the statement of purpose format in a right manner to get selected.

 - First Para: Describe your childhood interests in an innocent way (don’t drag it for long) and how that interest is still in you.